This script is the main install program for Alpine linux, only can run as root.

 may be supplied when manually calling the independing setup scripts,

-“answerfile” using the variable environments prevously cited.
+or using a setup-alpine “answerfile” using the variable environments prevously cited.

-Run in “quick mode”, will setup less question adn assumes defaults for rest.Choose your keyboard layout.
+-h Shows the up-to-date usage help message.-c <answerfile> Create new answerfile with default choices, you then edit and tune up.-f <answerfile> Use the new created answerfile, which may override some or all of the prompts.-q Run in “quick mode”, will setup less question adn assumes defaults for rest.Choose your keyboard layout.
 If you don’t know your keyboard layout, choose us.
 Typically, for a Latin American environment, es is enough.
 For Russian (and maybe Cyrilic) ru is sufficient.

 Note check

-script at Setup scripts section.
+setup-keymapscript at Setup scripts section.

 Choose your keyboard variant.
 If you don’t know your keyboard variant, choose the default from the list.
 For example, the typical Latin American keymap is es-winkeys.